MatanAvitan/noisy_student/README.md

 9. Create your AWS Credentials (AWS_ACCESS_ID and AWS_ACCESS_ID) - create them as local environment variables on your instance.

 10. There are 2 options for running the noisy_student algorithm: either docker or shell script.
-If running in docker, the CREATE_IMAGES variable is by default False - since for some reason the openpifpaf predict code does not run inside the docker.
+(When running in docker always use --env CREATE_IMAGES=FALSE since creating images does not work in docker environment )

 **Using Docker - see sections 10 to 19:**